UVVM/UVVM/uvvm_util/doc/rst/rand_pkg_overview.rst

 ##################################################################################################################################
-General Randomization
+Enhanced Randomization
 ##################################################################################################################################
 **********************************************************************************************************************************
 Getting started
 **********************************************************************************************************************************
-All the functionality for **General Randomization**, using protected types, can be found in *uvvm_util/src/rand_pkg.vhd*.
+All the functionality for **Enhanced Randomization**, using protected types, can be found in *uvvm_util/src/rand_pkg.vhd*.
 For more information on protected types see **link**.

 For more simple functionality, not using protected types, the **Basic Randomization** can be found in *uvvm_util/src/methods_pkg.vhd*.